|Home > Community > Governmental Affairs|

 Here’s what every REALTOR® should do to help:

 1. Register to vote and vote Yes on 5, No on 10.
-Voter registration materials are available in the membership department at SRAR in Van Nuys and Santa Clarita.
+Voter registration materials are available in the membership department at SRAR in Lake Balboa and Santa Clarita.

 2. Share information with your fellow REALTORS® and your clients.